multiversx/mx-delegation-dapp/README.md

 A build of the app is necessary to deploy for testing purposes or for production use.
 The dapp is configured with build scripts targeting either the public devnet, the public testnet or the public mainnet.

-For testing on the devnet run => `npm run build-devnet`
+For testing on the devnet run => `yarn run build-devnet`

-For testing on the testnet run => `npm run build-testnet`
+For testing on the testnet run => `yarn run build-testnet`

-For production use on the mainnet run => `npm run build-mainnet`
+For production use on the mainnet run => `yarn run build-mainnet`

 ### Step 5.
 Run the dashboard

-To run the project locally run `npm run start` from the project folder.
+To run the project locally run `yarn start` from the project folder.
 This will start the React app in development mode, using the configs found in the config.ts file.

 <!-- ROADMAP -->